 반갑다 = to be happy or pleased

-When you put the together, you have the phrase ‘nice to meet you’.
+When you put them together, you have the phrase ‘nice to meet you’.
 Since this phrase uses the -입니다 ending, it is quite formal.
-You might use this in a business setting or talking to people that are higher up in the social rank.
+You might use this in a business setting or talk to people that are higher up in the social rank.
 It is also good if you’re speaking to a large group.

 Standard ‘Nice to Meet You’ in Korean

 This is the standard form of “nice to meet you”.
 It uses the same verb and adjective, except that the ending is less formal.
 You can use this with everyone, but it’s not quite as polite as the formal version.
 You might consider using this version with people similar in age to you, or people who you feel it’s better to be slightly less formal with.
 It’s a polite expression, so you can feel confident using it.

 1. 만나서 반가워 (mannaseo bangawo)